-If overseeding into grassland, we recommend incorporating at least two 10cm cuts each year; at the beginning of March and air to reach the wildflowers and encourage growth.
-Where aggressive grasses are dominating, it may be necessary
+If overseeding into grassland, we recommend incorporating at least two 10cm cuts each year; at the beginning of March and November.
+This reduces the grass canopy, allowing light and air to reach the wildflowers and encourage growth.
+Where aggressive grasses are dominating, it may be necessary to employ a more regular cutting regime to ensure the wildflowers are not smothered.